craigmaslowski/blog-mvc/readme.md

 ### Main Navigation Links
 * Home link visible to all users
-* Add Post visible to logged in authors
+* Add Post link visible to logged in authors
-* Add Author visible to logged in authors
+* Add Author link visible to logged in authors
-* Logout visible to logged in authors and redirect to home page on success
+* Logout link visible to logged in authors and redirect to home page on success

 ### Front Page
+* List of all blog posts made
 * Each post should have a clickable title that goes to post detail page
+* Post's body should be converted from markdown to html
 * Logged in Authors should have link to Edit Post
-* Each post's body should convert the data from markdown to html

 ### Post Detail Page
-* Post's body should convert the data from markdown to html
+* Post's body should be converted from markdown to html
 * Logged in Authors should have link to Edit Post
 * Logged in Authors should have link to Remove Post

 ### Add Post Page
 * Access to this page should be restricted to logged in users
+* A hideable markdown preview should show the formatted version of the post
 * Collect Title and Body
 * Redirect to home page on success
 * Show error(s) on failure